 Table: B-3-b

 Waiver Year Maximum Number of Participants Served At Any Point During the Year

 Year 1

 Year 2

 Year 3

 Year 4

-Year 5

-c.
+Waiver Year Maximum Number of Participants Served At Any Point During the Year Year 5 c.
 Reserved Waiver Capacity.
 The state may reserve a portion of the participant capacity of the waiver for specified purposes (e.g., provide for the community transition of institutionalized persons or furnish waiver services to individuals experiencing a crisis) subject to CMS review and approval.
 The State (select one):

-Not applicable.
+O Not applicable.
 The state does not reserve capacity.

-The state reserves capacity for the following purpose(s).
+• The state reserves capacity for the following purpose(s).